ReliSA/Software-process-antipatterns-catalogue/catalogue/Fire_Drill.md

 ## Context

+Waterfall(ish) projects, especially when project oversight is loose and/or management is not driven by outcome.

 ## Unbalanced Forces

+ - need (desire) to have specifications perfect
+ - actual development of a high-quality product takes time
+ - quality objectives formally stated and high
+ - strict deadlines for delivery

 ## Symptoms and Consequences

  - rock-edge burndown (especially when viewing implementation tasks only)
  - long period at project start where activities connected to requirements, analysis and planning prevale, and design and implementation activities are rare
  - only analytical or documentational artefacts for a long time